MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

 -   IMFGetService

+> [!NOTE]
-NOTE: IMFMediaSourceEx inherits from IMFMediaSource and IMFMediaSource inherits from IMFMediaEventGenerator.
+> IMFMediaSourceEx inherits from IMFMediaSource and IMFMediaSource inherits from IMFMediaEventGenerator.

 And each supported stream within the Custom Media Source must support the following interfaces: